tusdotnet/tusdotnet.wikisource/Troubleshoot:-"'IApplicationBuilder'-does-not-contain-a-definition-for-'UseTus'"-in-ASP.NET-Core.md

-*NOTE* This issue will be fixed in the upcoming 2.1 release (no ETA yet).
+*NOTE* This issue will be fixed in the upcoming [2.1 release](https://github.com/tusdotnet/tusdotnet/milestone/2).

 # Error message in Visual Studio